drhbigdave/sys_testing/README.md

 #####Question6
 ![Question6](/images/ops6.gif)
 #####Answer: Should be A, B, C
+#####Comment:
-Comment: x.509 certs are listed in the Operational Checklists pdf, but signing certs should be wrong or 2 ambiguous.
+#####x.509 certs are listed in the Operational Checklists pdf, but signing certs should be wrong or 2 ambiguous.
 =========================================================================
 #####Question7
 ![Question7](/images/ops7.gif)
 #####Answer: A, B or C are correct
+#####Comment: /n
-Comment: to make and existing EBS vol PIOPs vol you must make new vols from a snapshot of your original, you can EBS optimize an existing instance, and SSD would be better than magnetic
+to make and existing EBS vol PIOPs vol you must make new vols from a snapshot /n of your original, you can EBS optimize an existing instance, and SSD would be better than magnetic
 =========================================================================
 #####Question8
 ![Question8](/images/ops8.gif)
 #####Answer: A, D
-Comment: Evictions are items moved out of Elasticache to make room for new items,/n GetMisses mean the item requested wasn't in cache, these 2 metrics mean the size is too small /n Items in Elasticache are stored on the instance store storage of the instance so total cache is number of Elasticache instances * their ephemeral stores, increase the size.
+#####Comment: Evictions are items moved out of Elasticache to make room for new items,/n
+GetMisses mean the item requested wasn't in cache, these 2 metrics mean the size is too small /n Items in Elasticache are stored on the instance store storage of the instance so total cache is number of Elasticache instances * their ephemeral stores, increase the size.
 :=========================================================================